gregorydwyer/gregorydwyer.github.io/README.md

 - I dabble in all sorts of fields: graphic design, video editing, circuit design...
 - I have two [cats](https://raw.githubusercontent.com/gregorydwyer/gregorydwyer.github.io/master/imgs/cats.jpg),
-      I can definitely bring them to the table.
+      I can *definitely* bring them to the table.
 - I've been known to bring donuts from time to time.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+My biggest coding accomplishment at this point is a game for Android based on a board game called [British Square](https://play.google.com/store/apps/details?id=firstfrontiergames.britishsquare.apk).
+It was written using the AppGameKit engine and uses a C based language.

 ### Jekyll Themes